 Oral absorption is variable, but serum concentration can be high.
 It is highly concentrated in macrophages and neutrophils.
 The half-life is variable.
 In man, given at a daily dose of 500 mg, the drug is well tolerated.
-Side-effects include: gastro-intestinal disorders, skin rash, hepatitis.
+Side effects include: gastro-intestinal disorders, skin rash, hepatitis.
 It can create acoustic disorders in patients suffering from renal insufficiency.
 The association with anti-histamine is formally contraindicated, due to the high risk of cardiac arrhythmia, and association with theophylline is not advised.

 Combination Drug Therapy

 In patients with multibacillary leprosy, the initial phase of chemotherapy considerably reduces the number of viable bacilli.
 The objective of the second phase of chemotherapy is then to eliminate the remaining 104 viable drug susceptible bacilli, avoid selection of bacilli secondarily resistant to rifampicin and prevent relapse after stopping treatment.
-It has been shown that the time required to clear 104 bacilli is about 7 years for a multibacillary case of leprosy with maximum bacterial load (15, 45).
-Data from Mali suggest that the shorter the duration of treatment, the earlier the occurrence of relapses (31).
+It has been shown that the time required to clear 104 bacilli is about 7 years for a multibacillary case of leprosy with maximum bacterial load (17, 51).
+Data from Mali suggest that the shorter the duration of treatment, the earlier the occurrence of relapses (34).
 In addition, relapses were more frequent in subjects highly bacilliferous at the start of treatment.
 In leprosy control programs, it is difficult to adapt the length of treatment to the bacterial load of each patient.
 In addition, for operational purpose, there is a need to standardize the length of treatment for each of the main categories of leprosy patients (pauci- or multi-bacillary).
-The treatment regimens recommended for MDT are thus a compromise between theory and operational constraints.
+The treatment regimens recommended for multi-drug therapy are thus a compromise between theory and operational constraints.

 Type 1 Reversal Reaction